alexnguyen9/aram-predict/README.md

 The second portion in the `Data Extraction.ipynb` notebook takes each the match ID's and finds the champions in each team present in that particular match, and which team won (which would be our target) and creates a dataframe (columns represent champions, rows represent a particular match) using the count vectorizer from above.
 This exports the final dataframe as a  pickle file `final_df.p`.

 ### Step 3:
 The python file  `train_and_scoring.py` takes in the final dataframe and trains the data using logistic regression, ridge classifier, SVM, and decision trees.
-Simple cross validation was utilized tune each of the 4 models.
+A simple cross validation was utilized to tune each of the 4 models.
 For my project, I utilized the logistic regression classifier.
 This produces the pickle file `logistic_regression.p` as the fitted model.

 Secondly, I produced a dataframe that contained a sorted dataframe of the champions using their coefficients (I converted it into a 0 to 100 range) This produced the pickled dataframe: `scores.p` which will be used in the flask app